 Add the exhibition venue and its city between brackets

-Optional: add the country (completely or its 2-letter abbreviation)
+Optional: add the country (complete or its 2-letter abbreviation)

 If the exhibition catalog relates to several venues (e.g. for a traveling exhibition), write down all the venues.